Plum, American Wild

 Wild, thicket forming.
 Eat fresh, jellies, jam.

 A thicket-forming shrub or small tree with short trunk, many spreading branches, broad crown, showy large white flowers, and red plums.
 American plum is a small, understory tree to 35 ft. with fragrant, white flowers in showy, flat-topped clusters occuring before the leaves in spring.
-The fruit that follows ripens to a shiny, bright red in August or September.
+The fruit that follows ripens to a shiny, bright red.
 The short, crooked trunk - with scaly, black bark - supports a graceful, open crown.
 Fall foliage ranges from electric red to pale yellow.

 The roots are shallow, widely spread, and send up suckers.
-Development of suckers from the root system makes American plum effective in stabilizing stream banks and gullies.
+The development of suckers from the root system makes American plum effective in stabilizing stream banks and gullies.
 It will tolerate several days of flooding.
 The branches are thorny.
 The fruits are about 1 inch in diameter.
 The American plum is used for both ornamental and culinary purposes.
-The sour and sweet fruit is eaten fresh and is made into jellies, jam and wine.Wildlife: Deer, quail, grouse, and pheasant love to eat the plum fruit and both white tailed deer and mule deer feed on twigs and leaves.
+The sour and sweet fruit is eaten fresh and is made into jellies, jam, and wine.Wildlife: Deer, quail, grouse, and pheasant love to eat the plum fruit, and both white-tailed deer and mule deer feed on twigs and leaves.

 [description from coldstreamfarm.net and wildflower.org]